 Using AI to Synthesise Workshop Outputs: From Sticky Notes to Structured Decisions

-Practical Workflow: From Sticky Notes to Structured Insights
+A Practical Workflow: From Chaos to Clarity

 Stage 1: Digitization and Preparation